The purpose of a library policy is to:

 The Library is a member of the Mid-Arkansas Regional Library System, along with Malvern-Hot Spring County, Grant County, Dallas County, and Cleveland County, and provides resource sharing for patrons of all member libraries.

-The Library is also a member of Mockingbird Resource Sharing, which allows libraries across the state to share their catalogs and resources with other libraries and their users.
+The Library is also a member of Mockingbird Resource Sharing, which allows libraries across the state to share their catalogs and resources with other libraries and their patrons.

 The Library, along with the other public library systems across the state, receives access to a wide variety of databases purchased with state funds through the Arkansas State Library.